 Somewhere in a quiet stretch of Redford Township, Michigan, a bakery has been quietly doing something remarkable for over seven decades: keeping Scotland alive, one meat pie at a time.
-Most people drive past without a second thought, completely unaware that behind those walls, bakers are rolling out puff pastry and filling it with recipes that trace back generations across the Atlantic.
+What looks like an unassuming building is actually home to one of the most unique food operations in the Midwest.

 A Redford Address With a Transatlantic Soul

-Most bakeries are rooted in their neighborhoods, but Ackroyd’s Scottish Bakery at 25137 Plymouth Rd, Redford Township, MI 48239 has always belonged to two worlds at once.
-Founded in 1949, it holds the title of the oldest Scottish bakery in the United States, a fact that feels almost unbelievable when you pull up to its modest Midwest address.
+Most bakeries are rooted in their neighborhoods, but Ackroyd’s Scottish Bakery at 25137 Plymouth Rd, Redford Township, MI 48239 belongs to two worlds at once.
+Founded in 1949, it holds the title of the oldest Scottish bakery in the United States, a detail that still surprises first-time customers.

-The bakery moved to a larger facility in 2022, which allowed operations to expand well beyond the Detroit area.
-Today, orders ship nationwide, meaning someone in Nashville or Dallas can receive carefully packaged meat pies still frozen solid when they arrive at the door.
+The bakery moved to a larger facility in 2022, expanding its ability to serve customers far beyond the Detroit area.
+Today, orders ship nationwide, allowing someone in Nashville or Dallas to enjoy traditional Scottish fare without leaving home.

 Seventy-Five Years of Scottish Baking in the Midwest